andrewkirrane/GitHub-Virtual-Assistant/README.md

 # GitHub Virtual Assistant

 This project is a fully functional virtual assistant program that is targeted at answering GitHub's most frequently asked questions.
-There are many layers in the construction of the build including web scraping and data cleaning, a full neural network, and a built out frontend for a thourough user experience.
+There are many layers in the construction of the build including web scraping and data cleaning, a full neural network, and a built out frontend for a thorough user experience.

 ## Running the code yourself